line4r/JHS_Project4/README.md

 # JHS_project4

-# It is a course project of Data Science course of JHS University.
+It is a course project of Data Science course of JHS University.

+The overall goal of this assignment is to explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999–2008.
+You may use any R package you want to support your analysis.

+Questions
+You must address the following questions and tasks in your exploratory analysis.
+For each question/task you will need to make a single plot.
+Unless specified, you can use any plotting system in R to make your plot.

 The overall goal of this assignment is to explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999–2008.
 You may use any R package you want to support your analysis.